AlexandreDeCamargo/AlexandreDeCamargo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in the Chemistry Department at McMaster University in professor [Rodrigo Alejandro Vargas-Hernandez group](https://chemai-lab.com/).
-The main topic of my reasearch has been the application of machine learning to simulate many-body physics.
+I hold a Bachelor's degree in Physics from the Federal University of Paraná and a Master's degree from the Federal Fluminense University.
+My research interests span particle physics, nonlinear dynamics, and computational methods, particularly machine learning applications in physical systems.
+Currently, I am pursuing a Ph.D. at McMaster University under the group of Professor [Rodrigo Alejandro Vargas-Hernandez](https://chemai-lab.com/), focusing on theoretical chemistry and advanced computational techniques.
+My work aims to bridge physics and chemistry through innovative approaches in quantum systems and machine learning."